A rather bizarre building in the middle of Albania

 , on a square immediately south of the Lana "river" and off Bulevardi Deshmoret e Kombit, the main central north-south axis.

-the prime location, just south of Tirana
+the prime location, in the very heart of Tirana

 Combinations with other dark destinations: